cap-ntu/baconian-project/docs/best_practice.rst

 Built-in Global Status
 -------------------------------

-We include some recorded values as a time clock which can be used by users to use during the experiments.
+We include some recorded values as a global shared status which can be accessed during the experiments.

-The all built-in recorded values are listed below, which user can use as end point to terminate the experiments
+The all built-in recorded values are listed below:

 - TOTAL_AGENT_TRAIN_SAMPLE_COUNT: the timesteps/samples used by agent for training
 - TOTAL_AGENT_TRAIN_SAMPLE_FUNC_COUNT: the times of sampling function called by agent during training